dutu/poloniex-api-node/README.md

 **poloniex-api-node** is a simple node.js wrapper for Poloniex REST and WebSocket (push) API.

 REST API supports both Callback and Promise.

+WebSocket API supports both the WAMP protocol (v1), and also Poloniex new WebSocket API (v2).

+> While the legacy WAMP API (v1) is still the one officially documented by Poloniex, the new WebSocket API (v2) is faster, more reliable (and internally used by Poloniex).

 ### Contents
 * [Install](#install)